SWENGG4Y2023/CPADTeam07/README.md

 8. **Card Management**
    - Securely store and manage multiple payment cards within the app.
    - Notifications for card expiry and option to update card details.
-(WIP)⚠
+(WIP)

 9. **Profile Management**
    - Users can log in and manage their profile information.